UvA-MAD/Crunchomics_Documentation/docs/source/intro_crunchomics.rst

 * You can run interactive jobs on the head node
    * small jobs
    * parameterization of a big job, pilot jobs
-   * Only run jobs interactively when they take less than 12 hrs execution time on one cpu.
+   * Only run jobs interactively when they take less than 12 hrs execution time on a single cpu.
 * If you have a job for which a really large amount of memory is needed, such as a genome assembly, you can use the app server that has 1TB memory installed.
    * Mark that the compute nodes have a 512 GB memory each, so many assembly jobs can better be put to the compute cluster.